2021 Florida first-time homebuyer assistance programs

 - Must be a primary residence located within the state of Florida

-Florida Housing down payment and closing cost assistance programs
+Florida down payment and closing cost assistance programs

 Florida Assist Second Mortgage Program (FL Assist)

-Eligible borrowers receive up to $7,500 at 0 percent interest on a deferred second mortgage to use toward a down payment.
+Through Florida Housing, eligible borrowers receive up to $7,500 at zero percent interest on a deferred second mortgage to use toward a down payment.
 Repayment is deferred until the home is sold or ownership is transferred, or when the loan is paid off or refinanced.

-This program provides qualified borrowers with 3 percent of the home’s purchase price to use toward down payment and closing costs.
-The grant does not have to be repaid.
+This program provides qualified borrowers with 3, 4 or 5 percent of the home’s purchase price to use toward the down payment and closing costs.
+This second mortgage is forgiven at 20 percent after five years.

 Note: These programs must be used with a Florida Housing loan program.